Anstedt/robot/pico/README.md

 # Design Bug
 - Current design does not handle speeds of 0.
   - Maybe loop in sm until we get something other than 0
+  - Fixed, more cleanup and testing needed
+    - Does this fix effect timing???

 ## Requirements
 # PPS Range